rojha8/rojha8.github.io/index.md

 Prior to this, I graduated from IIT Kharagpur, with a B.Tech in Industrial and Systems Engineering.
 I completed my B. Tech thesis on Supply Chain Modelling under the supervision of <a href="https://scholar.google.co.in/citations?user=xDL-rrsAAAAJ&hl=en/">Prof. M. K. Tiwari.</a> Next, I worked as an Operations Research consultant at TCG Digital.

-Currently, I am working on UPS sponsored project under the guidance of <a href="https://www.isye.gatech.edu/users/martin-savelsbergh/">Prof. M. Savelsbergh,</a>  <a href="https://www.isye.gatech.edu/users/natashia-boland/">Prof. N. Boland,</a>  and  <a href="https://www.isye.gatech.edu/users/alan-erera/">Prof. A. Erera</a> on solving complex problems that arise in large scale service network design.
+Currently, I am working on UPS sponsored project under the guidance of <a href="https://www.isye.gatech.edu/users/alan-erera/">Prof. A. Erera</a> on solving complex problems that arise in large scale service network design.

 ----
 <!-- designing efficient algorithms to tackle  -->